 Our free Annual Checklist for OSHA that we're providing covers quite a bit more than I've had a chance to summarize in this blog post.
 Although, it's not required, the checklist highlights the important areas and allows you to show an ongoing commitment to a safe workplace.

 We've provided OSHA and HIPAA consultation services, training and compliance manuals for over 25 years now.
 Oshaguard provides toll-free phone support, including help with inspections and audits at no charge for our customers.
-If you have any questions, don't hesitate to give us a call at 1-800-522-9308.
+If you need a 2019 OSHA Manual or you have any questions don't hesitate to give us a call at 1-800-522-9308.